 You have the option to take the Accounting and Payroll (Online) program full-time at 20 hours per week, or part time at 10 hours per week.

-Successful graduates of the program will be able to pursue their Payroll Compliance Practitioner (PCP) certification through the National Payroll Institute.
-This certification will help obtain an in-depth understanding of the legislative requirements to keep organizations compliant throughout the annual payroll cycle.
-Once certified, graduates will be able to join a community of professionals and obtain access to the resources needed to stay current and compliant.
+Successful graduates of the program will be able to pursue their Payroll Compliance Practitioner (PCP) designation through the National Payroll Institute.
+This will help obtain an in-depth understanding of the legislative requirements to keep organizations compliant throughout the annual payroll cycle.
+Once designated, graduates will be able to join a community of professionals and obtain access to the resources needed to stay current and compliant.

-PCP certification requires three core payroll courses, an Introduction to Accounting course transfer credit and one year of weighted payroll work experience:
+PCP designation requires three core payroll courses, an Introduction to Accounting course transfer credit, and one year of weighted payroll work experience:

 Career Planning & Preparation - Level I